 VI.F.4.c) A Review Committee may grant rotation-specific exceptions for up to 10 percent or a maximum of 88 clinical and educational work hours to individual programs based on a sound educational rationale.

-The Review Committee will not consider requests for exceptions to the 80-hour limit to the fellows' work week.
+The Review Committee for Otolaryngology - Head and Neck Surgery will not consider requests for exceptions to the 80-hour limit to the fellows' work week.

 VI.F.5.
 Moonlighting